yanlinlin82/ggvenn/README.md

 ggvenn(d)   # without set names, the first 4 logical column in data.frame will be chose to draw four-set venn
 ```

-For `data.frame` data, there is also another way to plot in ggplot gramma:
+For `data.frame` data, there is also another way to plot in ggplot grammar:

 ```{r}
 # draw two-set venn (use A, B in aes)